My artwork is diverse in style, technique,

 and content.
 You will find here: abstract sculptures, symbolic

 pieces, mobiles, outdoor sculptures, and more.
-I work with:
+I have worked with:

-wood, aluminum, cement, paint, and found objects.
+metal, wood, cement, paint, and found objects.
 The mix

 may seem a bit chaotic at first, but as you explore, you will